Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 ## Migration
 1. Each version has itself's configuration file.
 New version can copy parameters from existed versions.
-2. Data handled in each vertion are under "Data Directory" referred by it.
+2. Data handled in each version are under "Data Directory" referred by it.
 Multiple versions can refer to same data directory.
 3. MyBox is backward compatibility: Later version can work on data of previous versions.
 While forward compatibility is not supported: Wrong may happen when old version handles data of new version.